Chapter 1

 Iterative progress

 With the source code being accessible to all, new ideas can be quickly implemented and tested by the community.
-This leads to faster progress and more robust solutions.
-Also see Chapter 4: Collaborative Workflows.
+This leads to faster progress and more robust solutions C4: Collaborative Workflows.

 Quality